apache/spark/docs/helm-chart/keda.rst

 A ``ScaledObject`` and an ``hpa`` will be created in the airflow namespace.

-KEDA will derive the desired number of celery workers by querying Airflow metadata database:
+KEDA will derive the desired number of Celery workers by querying Airflow metadata database:

 .. code-block:: none